 Fiscal Health of the City

-The City has implemented several strategies to address anticipated fiscal challenges over the course of the Twenty-Eighth Five-Year Plan (Fiscal Years 2020-2024), which are described below.
+The City has implemented several strategies to address anticipated fiscal challenges over the course of the Twenty-Eighth Five-Year Plan (as defined herein), which are described below.
+Such plan covers Fiscal Years 2020-2024.